 The CANP system is used to notify military aircrew of the area you are planning to take off from.
 Additionally, it links through to NATS (National Air Traffic Services) and activates a NOTAM.
-CANP submissions are processed by an organisation within the RAF called the Low Flying Booking Cell (LFBC) which operates during normal working hours, Monday to Friday.
-As military low flying normally only takes place during the working week, the service is not available for weekend flying.
+CANP submissions are processed by an organisation within the RAF called the Low Flying Booking Cell (LFBC) which only operates Monday to Friday as that is when military low flying normally takes place.
+The service is not generally available for flying at weekends or on public holidays, though notifications received before 4pm on Friday may be processed.
+In addition, notifications for flying on Monday morning need to be received before 4pm on Friday to give the best chance of a NOTAM being published.
 There is currently no other way of raising a NOTAM for routine BHPA activities.

 Save a link to this form on your desktop or mobile device and the whole thing can be done in less than a minute.
-Then you can put the kettle on and pat yourself on the back for helping to keep yourself and your fellow fliers safe.
+Then you can pat yourself on the back for helping to keep yourself and your fellow fliers safe.